 It is a robust wine, with a strong aftertaste, rich in dry extract and abundant in tannins, making the taste elegant.

 Made by the Duboković Vina winery, one of the best wine producers in the whole of the island, if not Croatia itself.

 Medvid wine is one of their cult classics.
-Produced from the Plavac mali grapes located on the Medvid Bod county, this wine has to be on your tasting list.
+Produced from the Plavac mali grapes located in Medvid Bod county, this wine must be on your tasting list.

 Aged in barique barrels a year and a half and then poured unfiltered into the bottles.

-The result is an eccentric, dense red wine, filled with tannins and with a unique aftertaste which reminds of cinnamon, cherry, and vanilla.
+The result is an eccentric, dense red wine, filled with tannins and with a unique aftertaste that reminds of cinnamon, cherry, and vanilla.

 Another premium quality wine made by the Duboković winery, Medvjedica is, like Medvid, wine made from the Plavac mali grapes located at Medvid Bod county.

 The taste is strong and concentrated, with a very high percentage of both alcohol and dry extract.